Have you ever had a client who pays for a session with you . . . but never actually schedules it?

 How To Set Your Appointment Expiration Window

-This option lives in your Scheduling settings.
+This option lives in your Availability settings.
 The countdown starts when the package is purchased, and refers to how far in the future clients have the ability to schedule an appointment.

 So if your client has only 15 days before their package expires, they can still book the appointment for 30 days from now (as long as that’s within your future limit setting).
 They have 15 days to get the appointment on the calendar, but the appointment does not have to happen within 15 days.